The Best 17 foods for people living with diabetes

 List of the Top 17 Diabetes-Friendly Foods

 People with diabetes should eat these 17 foods because they are low on the glycemic index, high in fiber, and full of nutrients.
 It has been shown that including these foods in a healthy diet can help control blood sugar and reduce the risk of diabetes-related complications.
-In order to create a personalized meal plan that is suitable for people with diabetes, it is crucial to speak with a healthcare expert or registered dietitian.
+To create a personalized meal plan that is suitable for people with diabetes, it is crucial to speak with a healthcare expert or registered dietitian.

 Examples include spinach, kale, broccoli, peppers, and asparagus.
 They are also low on the glycemic index, making them an excellent choice for people with diabetes.
 Aim for at least 2.5 cups of non-starchy vegetables per day.